Ram-pressure stripping caught in action in a young cluster at $z = 2.51$: Methods

 where beam$_{\rm FWHM}$ is the FWHM of the synthesized beam and SNR is the signal-to-noise ratio of the image target peak.
-With typical SNR greater than 6, the position accuracy is greater than $\sim 0.2''$.
-For some galaxies hardly resolved in low-resolution data cube, the SNR is relatively low for including the noises within a resolution.
-For these galaxies, we examine their SNR (larger than 4) in the high-resolution data cube, and they still have the pointing accuracy better than $\sim 0.2''$.
+With a typical SNR of $>$6, the position accuracy is greater than $\sim 0.2''$.
+For galaxies that are poorly resolved in the low-resolution data cube, the SNR is low because the synthesized beam encompasses a larger area than the galaxy, integrating substantial noise from the surrounding regions.
+For these galaxies, we examine their SNR ($>$4) in the high-resolution data cube, and they still have the pointing accuracies better than $\sim 0.2''$.